Merle Haggard – September 22nd, 1985 Champaign, Illinois United States September 22nd, 1985 Photo by Paul Natkin/WireImage.com

 As the story progresses, the pair finds themselves embroiled in a conflict with a ruthless band of outlaws, led by the formidable “Georgia Boy”.
 Despite their formidable skills and unwavering loyalty to one another, Pancho and Lefty are ultimately outmatched, their fate sealed in a tragic showdown.

-See also Merle Haggard – Are The Good Times Really Over
+See also Merle Haggard - Mama Tried

 In the song’s poignant conclusion, the narrator recounts the aftermath of the fateful encounter, revealing the deaths of both Pancho and Lefty.
 The final lines, delivered with a heavy heart, serve as a stark reminder of the fleeting nature of life and the inevitability of death: